-Cast in Paris in 1850, the statue was a gift given to the City by Gordon Webster Burnham, and installed in Central Park in 1863.
-By the 1830s, Fratin became associated with the sculptors known as animaliers, because of their preference for animal subjects.
-During this time, he produced a series of small bronze pieces that were thought to be fanciful and romantic in tone.
-Eagles and Prey illustrates the animaliers, interest in the elemental forces of nature: a helpless goat is caught in the talons of two birds of prey.
+On the western edge of the Mall, the bronze statue is particularly notable for its level of exquisite detail.
+Cast in Paris in 1850, the sculpture was gifted to the City by Gordon Webster Burnham and installed in Central Park in 1863.
+It was created by Christophe Fratin, who produced a series of small bronze pieces that were thought to be fanciful and romantic in tone.
+Eagles and Prey illustrates his interest in the elemental forces of nature: a helpless goat is caught in the talons of two birds of prey.
 The work's rich surface texture and anatomical detail are typical of Fratin's style.